-Draw a right triangle with height base and hypotenuse Here, is the distance between the center of the base of the hemisphere and the center of the cross sectional circle, is the radius of the cross sectional circle, and is the radius of the hemisphere.
+Draw a right triangle with height x, base y, and hypotenuse r.
+Here, x is the distance between the center of the base of the hemisphere and the center of the cross sectional circle, y is the radius of the cross sectional circle, and r is the radius of the hemisphere.

 Last weekend, Tearrik installed a spherical water tank for his house.